sandstone-mc/sandstone/README.md

 *For the moment, autocompletion only works for commands.*

-## Always up-to-date <!-- omit in toc -->

-Sandstone is divided in two parts.
-The core part is version-agnostic, and the commands part is *automatically generated* for each version of the game.
-10 minutes after a new snapshot is released, Sandstone is already updated.
-You will always have access to **the latest commands**.
-Minecraft gets new blocks, enchantments, items, mobs?
-Sandstone knows it, and will autocomplete them for you.

-*For the moment, Sandstone has not yet been splitted in two.*

 ## Easy to share <!-- omit in toc -->
 Sharing commands has **never been easier**.
 Just publish your functions on NPM, and everyone can use them to improve their own datapacks.